 Where: Department of Mathematics, University of Maryland, College Park

-Topics: 5 different projects in algebra/number theory, applied harmonic analysis, geometry, statistics, and topology.
+Topics: 5 different projects in applied harmonic analysis, chaotic dynamics, geometry, mathematical physics, and probability.

 Eligibility: This program is funded by the National Science Foundation and is open only to US citizens or permanent residents who are current students majoring in either mathematics or engineering at any US college or university.

-Stipends: Up to $4000, for the eight weeks, students will be housed in University dorms, and will receive some allowance to cover the cost of their trip to and from College Park.
+Stipends: Up to $4000, for the eight weeks, students (except from the Washington, DC- Baltimore area) will be housed in University dorms, and will receive some allowance to cover the cost of their trip to and from College Park.

 Department of Mathematics - University of Maryland - © 2014